nf-core/configs/docs/binac.md

 module load devel/singularity/3.0.1
 ```

-All of the intermediate files required to run the pipeline will be stored in the `work/` directory.
-It is recommended to delete this directory after the pipeline has finished successfully because it can get quite large, and all of the main output files will be saved in the `results/` directory anyway.

 >NB: You will need an account to use the HPC cluster BINAC in order to run the pipeline.
 If in doubt contact IT.